 In connection with the closing of the sale, the Company entered into certain ancillary agreements with Skyworks, including a Transition Services Agreement ("TSA").
-Through the TSA, the Company has subleased certain premises to Skyworks and will provide or provides various temporary support services for three to eighteen months, depending on the service provided.
-Although the services provided under the TSA will generate continuing cash flows between the Company and Skyworks for the duration of the TSA, the amounts are not expected to be material to the ongoing operations of either entity.
+Through the TSA, the Company has subleased certain premises to Skyworks and will provide or provides various temporary support services for three to eighteen months after the close of the transaction, depending on the service provided.
+Although the services provided under the TSA will generate continuing cash flows between the Company and Skyworks for the duration of the TSA, the amounts have not been nor are expected to be material to the ongoing operations of either entity.
 In addition, the Company has no contractual ability through the TSA or any other agreement to significantly influence the operating or financial policies of Skyworks.
-Fees received by the Company under the TSA were approximately \$1.9 million for the three months ended April 2, 2022.
+Fees received by the Company under the TSA were approximately \$3.5 million for the six months ended July 2, 2022.